Skip to Content

 What is the Longest Range Electric Bike On the Market?

 The longest range e-bike I’m aware of is the Optibike R22 Everest.
-This electric bike comes equipped with a massive 52V 3.3kWh battery.
+This bike comes equipped with a massive 52V 3.3kWh battery.
 The manufacturer claims the bike can get up to 300 miles of range.
-This makes it an ideal choice for electric bicycle touring.

 The R22 Everest gets its name because it is the “only ebike able to climb Mt.
-Everest on a single charge if there was a road” according to the marketing material from Optibike.
-This is not an average e-bike.
+Everest on a single charge if there was a road”.
 If you want this amount of range you’ll have to spend over $18,000 for the bike.

 A man carrying an electric bike up stairs